factorpricingmodel/factor-pricing-model-risk-model/docs/source/risk_model/factor_risk_model.md

 Transformation requires passing the instrument returns of the model universe in

-1. Same length and granularity of timeseries
+1. Same length and granularity of time series
-2. Homogeneousity
+2. Homogeneity

 and the factor returns to examine their exposures and residual returns.